bugzmanov/nes_ebook/src/chapter_3_2.md

     }
 ```

-Before we will wrap up, I'd like to mention that current **run** method is somewhat iffy.
-First of all, the requirements to increment program_counter by 1 or 2 after some operations is error prone.
-And if we introduce an error it would be really hard to spot it on.
+Before we wrap up, I'd like to mention that the current **run** method is somewhat iffy.
+First of all, the requirements to increment program_counter by 1 or 2 after some operations is error-prone.
+And if we introduce an error, it would be tough to spot it on.

-Second, wouldn't it be more readable and convinient if we could group all "LDA" operations under one single match?
+Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` cause?

 Lastly, all we do is hardcoding Instructions spec into Rust code.
 And the translation is a bit hard to compare.
 Wouldn't it be great if we could represent our opcodes in some table form?